Deb writes for adults and children, and is also an editor and photographer.

 Her short fiction and reviews have appeared in Threepenny Review, The Boston Sunday Globe, Seventeen, Washington Post Book World, The Chicago Sun-Times, Cicada, San Francisco Chronicle, Bloomsbury Review, and other publications.

-Her photography has been featured in the Boston Art Commission's Public Art Walk brochure/website, The Griffin Museum of Photography, The Sun: A Magazine of Ideas, and several of her own books.
+Her photography has been featured in the Boston Art Commission's Public Art Walk brochure/website, The Vermont Center for Photography, The Griffin Museum of Photography, The Sun: A Magazine of Ideas, and several of her own books.

 Deb earned a B.A. in English from the University of Massachusetts and an MFA in Writing from Vermont College.
 She has taught writing and literature at Emerson College and Western New England College, and was a Visiting Writer in Lesley University's MFA in Writing for Young People program.